What Are Some Reasons My Husband Doesn’t Like Me?

 Why Spouses Say They Don’t Like Their Mate

-Most often “I don’t like you” is said in moments of anger, such as when a couple is fighting.
 It’s intended to hurt the other partner.
 And often is more about the feeling in the moment rather than how they feel all the time.

-Your husband saying he does not like you can also be about exercising power over you.
 A statement like this can be a form of gaslighting.
-Its intent is always to hurt and make you feel the level of hurt they feel, but at times it could also be used to manipulate and control.
+Its intent is always to hurt and make you feel the level of hurt they feel, but it could also be used to manipulate and control.

 My husband brings up everything he says is wrong with me any time I question his words or actions and request that he treat me decently.
 He has told me in the past three days that I should make it look like an accident if I kill myself, that if I don't shut up he will knock me out, that I shouldn't have wasted time eating lunch while working from home, that my family and everyone else doesn’t like me, that he will divorce me and take our three kids if I do leave, that he will divorce me as soon as our youngest is 18, and that he doesn’t like me.
 He has agreed when I asked if, indeed, that was what he meant, that I am worthless and should kill myself.
 Do I have to divorce him?
 What if he tries to take our children?
 I keep crying and telling him I love him and I don't want to fight and I'm trying my best, but he shouts in my face that no one likes me and to leave him alone.
 I'm crushed and want to be a good mother and wife and person.
 I'm so sad.
 I want to work it out if I can.
 Can I make this work?
 I can't tell anyone.” -Jo

-Jo’s husband is being verbally and mentally abusive.
-Does he truly not like anything about her?
-He says it and sure acts like it.
 In situations like this it’s hard to know for sure.
 Her husband has some deeper psychological issues that need to be resolved first before even he will truthfully know how he really feels about her.

 Do They Really Mean It?

-Frequently statements like “I don’t like you”, similar ones such as “I never loved you,” or if your husband even says he hates you, are forms of hyperbole.
-These are exaggerated statements used to evoke strong feelings and impressions in response, but not meant to be taken literally.
-That’s easier said than done if you’re on the receiving end (like Cilari, Kate and Jo), especially if it’s being screamed at you 6 inches from your face.
+Of course, that’s easier said than done if you’re on the receiving end (like Cilari, Kate and Jo), especially if it’s being screamed at you 6 inches from your face.

-Statements of not liking someone can also sometimes be a form of projection, which is a psychological defense response intended to protect a person from uncomfortable thoughts and feelings, often about one’s self, by attributing them to someone else.
-In other words, your husband may actually not like himself or fear you don’t like or love him.
-Confused yet?
+Statements of not liking someone can also sometimes be a form of projection.
+This is a psychological defense response intended to protect a person from uncomfortable thoughts and feelings, often about oneself, by applying them to someone else.

-Don’t we all try to avoid people and things we don’t like?
-So, if your husband doesn’t like you wouldn’t he leave?
 I know leaving a marriage is a difficult decision and complicated process, but if he really truly does not like you to the extent he claims, wouldn’t he do something about it?
-Just think give this some thought.

 I don’t know what to do.
 I know I don’t need this in my life or my kids life.
 I can’t help loving him and hoping for him to be back.
 I’m lost.
 One day he loves me and the next one he doesn’t like me at all.” -Jennifer